slobentanzer/causality_perspective_2023/manuscript.md

 The explicit case typically involves a mathematical framework where a set of assumptions is explicitly stated and integrated into the model.
 Ordinary Differential Equation (ODE) models, logic-based models, rule-based models, and constraint-based models [@doi:10.1038/nrg3643], all of which are commonly used in systems biology, explicitly incorporate different types of PK, can be fitted to data, and then be used to answer different types of causal questions.
-In the field of CR, Structural Causal Models ([Glossary][Structural Causal Models (SCMs)]) can be used when mechanisms are unknown [@doi:10.48550/arXiv.2310.14935;@doi:10.1007/s10208-022-09581-9].
+In the field of CR, [Structural Causal Models][Structural Causal Models (SCMs)] can be used when mechanisms are unknown [@doi:10.48550/arXiv.2310.14935;@doi:10.1007/s10208-022-09581-9].
 Their advantage is high efficiency in the face of scarce data, but they are highly reliant on the quality and comprehensiveness of the underlying PK [@doi:10.1103/PhysRevResearch.5.043252].

 In contrast, implicit integration of PK in models involves learning useful representations directly from the data, without the explicit inclusion of biological assumptions or causal knowledge.
-Learning mechanisms intruduced as implicit biases can be simple (e.g., sparsity) or elaborate.
+Learning mechanisms introduced as implicit biases can be simple (e.g., sparsity) or elaborate.
-Simple implicit biases include regularisation techniques that help models generalise by preventing overfitting [@doi:10.1111/j.2517-6161.1996.tb02080.x] ([Glossary][Overfitting]), or decisions about the types of prior distributions in bayesian models [@doi:10.1038/s41467-017-02554-5].
+Simple implicit biases include regularisation techniques that help models generalise by preventing [overfitting][Overfitting] [@doi:10.1111/j.2517-6161.1996.tb02080.x], or decisions about the types of prior distributions in bayesian models [@doi:10.1038/s41467-017-02554-5].
 More elaborate are neural networks which employ specific architectural designs, such as Convolutional Neural Networks (CNNs) [@doi:10.1162/neco.1989.1.4.541], Recurrent Neural Networks (RNNs) [@doi:10.1162/neco.1997.9.8.1735], or Transformers [@doi:10.48550/arXiv.1706.03762].
 Their advantages and disadvantages are inverse to those of explicit models [@doi:10.1103/PhysRevResearch.5.043252].